redpandamonium/bevy_more_shapes/README.md

 More shapes for the bevy game engine.
 This plugin adds more procedural geometry shapes for bevy.
 It works exactly like the default bevy shapes.

+To run the example showcasing all the available shapes, run `cargo run --example gallery`.

 ## Features